bbauska/css-mastering-css/README.md

 You can use any of the combinations of these properties that you love to use, in almost any order

-### MULTIPLE BACKGROUNDS {#multiple-backgrounds .unnumbered}
+### MULTIPLE BACKGROUNDS

 ###### CSS3 added support for various backgrounds, which layer over the top of each other.
-Any property related to the backgrounds can take a comma (,) separated list, like this: {#css3-added-support-for-various-backgrounds-which-layer-over-the-top-of-each-other.-any-property-related-to-the-backgrounds-can-take-a-comma-separated-list-like-this .unnumbered}
+Any property related to the backgrounds can take a comma (,) separated list, like this:

 ```
 .tagname {